carstenpiepel/bdt-pro-samples/README.md

 ### Install Apache Spark

-ArcGIS Pro includes a built-in Spark runtime but you will need to install a separate Spark environment for BDT as the built-in Spark is missing librarie that BDT expects.
+ArcGIS Pro includes a built-in Spark runtime but you will need to install a separate Spark environment for BDT as the built-in Spark is missing libraries that BDT expects.

 1. Download [spark-3.2.1-bin-hadoop3.2.tgz](https://www.apache.org/dyn/closer.lua/spark/spark-3.2.1/spark-3.2.1-bin-hadoop3.2.tgz), which is the most recent stable version of Spark at the time of writing.
 Newer versions of Spark 3.2+ might also work.
 BDT will not work with Spark 3.1 without modification.
 If you need to use Spark 3.1, for example, because you are relying on AWS EMR, you will need a special build of BDT.